xsfuentes/adblock/README.md

 `[[ -x /opt/adblock/adblock.sh ]] && /opt/adblock/adblock.sh restart`

 ### Notes
+* For this version of Adblock, setup of optware or entware is required.
+* The default directory (PREFIX) is /opt/adblock/.
+Copy the adblock.sh and config files in that directory.
 * The script, pixelserv and all data reside on PREFIX.
 If you have other means of accessing that storage, those will probably be more convenient than pasting into boxes on the web GUI.
 * The script will automatically block anything bound for the pixelserv IP that is not intended for pixelserv itself.
 * Subsequent updates will only fetch blocklists that have changed, this however only works when the source server runs http on port 80.